iad-os/nightswatch/README.md

 ## Configuration

-The following content is the default configuration and can be used to create your own `Night's Watch` configuration.
+The following is the default configuration; you can use it to create your own `Night's Watch` configuration.

 ```yaml
 oidc: